DanWritesCode/Shoptrac/README.md

 ```

-This project (specifically the frontend) includes code written by multiple other developers and was pieced together from various projects.
+This project (specifically the frontend) includes code written by multiple other developers and was pieced together from various former projects.